OUR SITE IS UNDER RENOVATION!

 Thank you for visiting Astoria Dog Owners Association’s website.
 Astoria Dog Owners Association is a civic organization geared towards increasing services and facilities for dogs and dog owners, and advocating on their behalf.
 Our primary objective is to increase the quality of life for our neighborhood’s dogs and dog parents.
-Thus far our biggest initiative has been working towards getting a new dog run built in Astoria; a project we are proud to say is now in the works thanks to the hard work of many.
+Thus far our biggest initiative has been working towards getting a new dog run built in Astoria; a project we are proud to say is now finally complete thanks to the hard work of many.
+We have partnered with the New York City Department of Parks and Recreation to keep the park clean and in good repair; this arrangement is common across the city to ensure city parks receive the attention the community deserves.
+This requires an extensive group of committed volunteers.

-To learn how you can get involved with Astoria Dog Owners Association, please click here.
+Learn how you can get involved with Astoria Dog Owners Association, or sign up to volunteer at the new dog run.

 Funding and Campaigning